High- and low-entropy layers in solids behind shock and ramp compression waves: Numerical stability and high-entropy layers in fluids

 where $\Delta z$ is the mesh size.
 The condition (\ref{eq42}) can be always satisfied by choosing of the fine enough grids.
 Therefore, a stable solution can be obtained at arbitrary small viscosity coefficient $\eta^{*}$ if the computational grid is detailed enough to describe the shock wave structure.
 The solution is unstable at large values of viscosity $\eta^{*}$ if the shock front thickness $h_\mathrm{SW}$ becomes comparable with the size of the entire computational domain.
 The numerical experiments show that the shock front thickness tends to zero if the viscosity coefficient tends to zero, in accordance with Eq.~(\ref{eq41}).

-The spatial distributions of the substance temperature, calculated in the model formulation (excluding thermal conductivity, $\kappa = 0$) are shown in Fig.~1a for Al; velocity jump is $u=1$~km/s.
+The spatial distributions of the substance temperature, calculated in the model formulation (excluding thermal conductivity, $\kappa = 0$) are shown in Fig.~\ref{fig1}(a) for Al; velocity jump is $u=1$~km/s.
 The initial temperature value is $T_0=300$~K; the temperature behind the steady shock wave is $T_\mathrm{SW}\approx 470$~K; the substance temperature near the collision surface is higher, $T>T_\mathrm{SW}$: the high-entropy layer takes place.
 We observe this as the layer of higher temperature, but call that by the high-entropy layer because the entropy is commonly considered as the measure of non-equilibrium, which is the cause of the layer formation.
 The substantial temperature increase in comparison with $T_\mathrm{SW}$ takes place on distances about $h_\mathrm{SW}$ from the collision surface ($h_\mathrm{SW}\approx 0.6$~$\mu$m in the considered case).
 Numerical solution is at the limit of stability for the mesh size $\Delta z=0.2$~$\mu$m according to the condition of Eq.~(\ref{eq42}).

-The total thickness of the high-entropy layer is independent on the mesh size; that is determined only by the viscosity coefficient.
-The high-entropy layer profile (particularly the temperature distribution on spatial coordinate) on the distances higher than $h_\mathrm{SW}$ from the collision surface is also independent on the mesh size.
-These are attractive properties of the obtained numerical solution distinguishing that from the heating errors (or entropy tracks) produced by artificial viscosity, as mentioned in Sec.~\ref{sec1}.
-It is evident from Fig.~1a that a strong dependence of the temperature near the collision surface on the mesh size takes place.
-Difference approximation of the strain rate is limited by the value of the order of $|\dot{\varepsilon}|<u/\Delta z$; therefore, the strain rate, the entropy and temperature near the collision surface are increasing with the decrease of $\Delta z$, nearly inversely to $\Delta z$ in accordance with Eq.~(\ref{eq2}).
+The total thickness of the high-entropy layer is independent upon the mesh size; that is determined only by the viscosity coefficient.
+The high-entropy layer profile (particularly the temperature distribution along spatial coordinate) at the distances higher than $h_\mathrm{SW}$ from the collision surface is also independent upon the mesh size.
+These are attractive properties of the obtained numerical solution distinguishing that one from the heating errors (or entropy traces) produced by artificial viscosity, as mentioned in Section~\ref{sec1}.
+It is evident in Fig.~\ref{fig1}(a) that a strong dependence of the temperature near the collision surface on the mesh size takes place.
+The finite-difference approximation of the strain rate is limited by the value of the order of $|\dot{\varepsilon}|<u/\Delta z$; therefore, the strain rate, the entropy and temperature near the collision surface are increasing with the decrease of $\Delta z$, nearly inversely to $\Delta z$ in accordance with Eq.~(\ref{eq2}).
 In the circumstances, an unlimited decrease of the mesh size leads to unlimited rise of temperature.